iciclespider/mezzanine/README.rst

   * Custom styling per Page, as part of the Page admin view.
   * Custom Django template per Page, as part of the Page admin view.

+What this fork currently does not have that the main Mezzanine fork does:

+  * Blog module.
+  * tinyMCE editor support.
+  * In place editing of content.

+Each of these items have not been needed by the prototype I have been using so far.
+It should be pretty easy to reintegrate any of the above items when needed.

 ===========
 Test Server
 ===========